Welcome to Class 2

 Click here to download the Year 2 Spring 1 Key Instant Recall Fact Sheet

-During your child’s time in Class 2 they will have the opportunity to do a class ‘Spotlight’, usually related in some way to our topic.
+During your child’s time in Class 2 they will have the opportunity to do a class ‘Spotlight’.
 It encourages the children to do some independent home learning and gives them the chance to talk in front of an audience.
 It is a speaking and listening session for the whole class, giving the speaker time to share what they have found out and the listeners the chance to ask relevant questions.
-It is usually a favourite activity, which progresses though each class and culminates in a Year 6 ‘Spotlight’, presented to the whole school……by this time it has usually become a very impressive and interactive presentation, including the use of technology, competition and sweets!
+It is usually a favourite activity, which progresses though each class and culminates in a Year 6 ‘Spotlight’, presented to the whole school……by this time it has usually become a very impressive and interactive presentation, including the use of technology, competition and prizes!